 Yes and double yes!
 All drivers are thoroughly checked and screened to ensure they meet RELAY’s Gold Standards.
 In addition, each RELAY driver must complete a RELAY Certification Program before they are allowed to view and accept your RELAY requests.
 RELAY only allows drivers who exhibit and adhere to Best of the Best Professional and Safety practices.

-At this time, all RELAY moves are required to be under 200 miles.
-However, you can save money by using RELAY instead of teams for your long distance loads.
-Use RELAY to pick up and/or deliver the long distance load saving valuable hours of service for your long haul driver.
+Yes, there are Relay Drivers available for local, overnight, and long-haul (OTR) jobs.
+You can even save money by using RELAY instead of teams for your long distance loads.
+This is how: Use RELAY to pick up and/or deliver the long distance load saving valuable hours of service for your long haul driver.
 With RELAY, you’ll be able use a solo driver to make delivery times on many loads that once needed a team.
 Chat with RELAY support to build a strategy that will increase your revenue while saving you money.

 Yes, simply request a one-way RELAY move.
 This is a great option for when you need to make a delivery or pick up to avoid late fees or downtime from missed appointments.

 The carrier is responsible for all load transit and related costs.
 This includes lumpers, tolls, fuel, etc